citation-style-language/styles/CONTRIBUTING.md

-# Guide to Submitting CSL Styles (and Locales)
+# Guide to Submitting CSL Styles (and CSL Locales)

 The CSL style repository is the central location on the web for collecting and maintaining CSL styles.
-Software like Zotero, Mendeley, and Papers draw their styles directly from our repository.
+Software products like Zotero, Mendeley, and Papers all draw their styles from our repository.

 We welcome style submissions (and corrections), and are particularly interested in styles for journals and published style guides.
 If you wish to submit a different type of style, please first check our [Criteria for Accepting Styles](https://github.com/citation-style-language/styles/wiki/Criteria-for-Accepting-Styles).

-To submit a style, please follow the following steps:
+To submit a style, please follow the following steps (for locale files, follow the same steps in the  [locales](https://github.com/citation-style-language/locales) repository):

 #### 1. Check that your style meets all our [style requirements](https://github.com/citation-style-language/styles/wiki/Style-Requirements).